pudly/schmopera-hugo/content/articles/dont-miss-rhiannon-giddens-at-merkin-concert-hall.md

 date = "2016-08-25T19:58:00+01:00"
 lastmod = "2016-08-30T13:46:00+01:00"
 publishDate = "2016-08-30T13:00:00+01:00"
 short_description = "As the world of opera moves toward chamber-sized orchestras and intimate venues, the world of art song moves in closer.
-Companies like the Canadian Art Song Project and Against the Grain Theatre have wowed audiences with reimagined art song, and so it's an exciting thing to find a supportive organization like Sparks & Wiry Cries that will foster performances and new works." slug = "dont-miss-rhiannon-giddens-at-merkin-concert-hall" title = "Don&#039;t miss: Rhiannon Giddens at Merkin Concert Hall"
+Companies like the Canadian Art Song Project and Against the Grain Theatre have wowed audiences with reimagined art song, and so it&#039;s an exciting thing to find a supportive organization like Sparks &amp; Wiry Cries that will foster performances and new works." slug = "dont-miss-rhiannon-giddens-at-merkin-concert-hall" title = "Don&#039;t miss: Rhiannon Giddens at Merkin Concert Hall"
 +++